lmorchard/pebbling-club/README.md

 - [ ] drop sessions table since moving to fastify
 - [ ] switch from passport to [fastify-auth](https://github.com/fastify/fastify-auth)?

+- random features
+  - [ ] podcast rss feeds of bookmarked MP3s
+  - [ ] easy webring building from link collections
+  - [ ] live bookmarks - bookmark a site with an RSS feed, see updates, lighterweight than full RSS sifting UI
+  - [ ] keyword searches - bookmark a URL with a keyword and a %s in query string to launch a search redirect
+  - [ ] daily / weekly / monhtly newsletters?

 - code golfing
   - [x] switch from express to fastify?
   - [x] extract minimal interfaces out of concrete services?